Everything your pet sitter needs to know

 9. Your pet’s favourite places

-Does your kitty like to curl up on top of your fridge?
-Does your pup like to get some me-time in the spare bedroom?
-Let your sitter know – for a start, so that they won’t think they’ve lost your treasured companion if their favourite spot is somewhere hidden, and also just so that they can make sure your pet has access to their favourite places.
+Does your cat like to perch on top of the fridge?
+Does your dog retreat to the spare room for some quiet time?
+Let your sitter know.
+For a start, so that they won’t think they’ve lost your treasured companion if their favourite spots are somewhere hidden, and also so that they can make sure your pet has access to them.

 10. Any expected visitors